Leandran/Java-SoloLearn-projects/README.md

-//Time-Converter
+Time-Converter

-//The program takes the amount of days as input and then convert days to seconds.
+The program takes the amount of days as input and then convert days to seconds.

-//Sample Input:
+Sample Input:
-//12 days
+12 days

-//Sample Output:
+Sample Output:
-//1036800 seconds
+1036800 seconds